-I wanted to make these muffins resemble the big delicious muffins that you buy from a bakery (like the one my dog ate), but try to sneak in at least a little something healthy.
+I wanted to make these oatmeal muffins resemble the big delicious muffins that you buy from a bakery, but try to sneak in at least a little something healthy.
 I used King Arthur Flour’s basic muffin recipe, but subbed in rolled oats, as per their notes, and some frozen berries that I had stashed in my freezer.
 I was at the very end of my all-purpose flour, so I used a 1/4 cup whole wheat flour to make up for what I was missing.
 And hey, that’s more fiber!
 Lastly, I added a touch of cinnamon to the batter, and made a delicious cinnamon-oat crumble topping.
 Yaasssss.

 OAT CRUMBLE TOPPING